- Apply to UW

 In addition, you will be required to submit official test scores and transcripts directly from the granting institution if we make you an offer and you decide to accept it.

-The application process is free to all prospective students!
 The department will pay the application fee for any student who applies to the MS and PhD degrees in Geology and Geophysics.
 If you nonetheless encounter an application fee during the process, please contact firstname.lastname@example.org and let us know.
 We will resolve the issue as quickly as possible.

 We begin evaluating applications for fall semester admissions on January 15 each year.
 If your application is not completed by then, it may not be evaluated.
 We do not typically grant admissions for the spring or summer semesters.